S138-class torpedo boat: Service history

 Several members of the S138 class were lost during World War I in the North and Baltic Seas. was sunk during the Battle of Heligoland Bight on 26 August 1914, one of the first major naval actions of the war. accidentally collided with her sister ship while the pair were cruising in the Jade Bight shortly after midnight on 18 May 1915.
 V150 sank and 60 of her crew were killed in the accident.
 On 26 July 1915, was torpedoed and sunk by the British submarine in the North Sea.
 On 17 December 1915, and the light cruiser ran into a Russian minefield off Windau; both vessels struck mines and sank, with heavy loss of life.
 Nearly a third of V191s crew were killed, 25 men, along 250 out of Bremens crew of around 300.
-A week later, a British mine claimed on 23 December, though only seven men were killed in the sinking.
+A week later, a mine claimed on 23 December, though only seven men were killed in the sinking.
 While on patrol in the North Sea on 26 March 1916, encountered British naval forces, and the British light cruiser rammed and sank G194, killing 93 of her crew. sank after striking a Russian mine in the Baltic on 15 August 1916; 15 of her crew were killed.
 Two boats struck mines and sank in the North Sea on 7 July 1918.
 T138 was lost shortly after 01:00 and 32 of her crew were killed, and was mined and sunk a little over three hours later, killing 16 of her crew.
 The Muavenet-i Milliye in Ottoman service successfully torpedoed and sank the British pre-dreadnought battleship on 13 May 1915 during the Dardanelles campaign, killing 570 of her crew.